Beto O'Rourke Supporters Encouraged To Reuse Campaign Signs For 2020

 “If he wants to run, he should do it,” Democratic strategist Maria Cardona told the Hill.“He now has name recognition, a widely successful fundraising operation, a young fresh face with a sprinkling of woke, a cool persona, a new perspective, he speaks Spanish and would be an exciting and upbeat candidate.”

-O’Rourke, however, has shut down curious minds about a potential presidential run, saying during a town hall in McAllen, Texas earlier last month that “it’s a definitive no”–and for a sweet reason.
+O’Rourke, however, has shut down curious minds about a potential presidential run, saying during a town hall in McAllen, Texas, earlier last month that “it’s a definitive no” — and for an understandable reason.

 “Our children are 11, they’re 10, and they’re 7 years old,” he said.
-“We’ve told them we’re going to take these almost two years out of our life to run this race, and then we’re devoted and committed to being a family again.
+“We’ve told them we’re going to take these almost two years out of our life to run this race, and then we’re devoted and committed to being a family again.”

 Rep. Beto O'Rourke gives @DanaBashCNN a "definitive no" as to whether he would run for president.